mwarning/KadNode/README.md

 which is the result of sha1('myname').
 The use of the build-in hashing algorithm (sha1) can be entirely circumvented this way.

+Please note that KadNode does not store any nodes before shutdown.
+This task is intended to be taken care of an init script (e.g. for Debian or OpenWrt).

 ## INTERFACES

   * An interactive shell to issue queries and manage the DHT.
 Useful for shell scripts: